victorpinto/VGA123_Unity_Template/README.md

 From here you have several choices..
 #### *Customization*
- ##### Press Button (OnTriggerStay)
+ ##### Press Button & Button Choice (OnTriggerStay)
  If you tick off the Press Button Checkbox, you also need to specify a button you would like to use in the **Button Choice** form.
-This setting will check for a button press, when a game object in the "Objects That Trigger" list, **stays** in the collider of the object with this script attached to it, you
+This setting will check for a button press, when a game object in the "Objects That Trigger" list, **stays** in the collider of the object with this script attached to it, you can then run a function.
 ##### Reload Scene (OnTriggerEnter)
 if you tick off the Reload Scene Checkbox, it will turn your trigger volume into a death trigger, that reloads the current scene.
 Primitive, but effective.

+#### Notes: